Merkel suggests China resolve South China Sea row in courts

 A big focus of Merkel's China trip is trade and she keen to shore up German business interests challenged by Volkswagen's (VOWG_p.DE) emissions scandal and the flurry of deals clinched during President Xi Jinping's visit to Britain last week.

-Her visit paid dividends, with China and Germany signing a deal that will see Chinese airlines buy 130 jets manufactured by European planemaker Airbus Group SE.
+Her visit paid dividends, with China and Germany signing a deal that will see Chinese airlines buy 130 jets manufactured by European planemaker Airbus Group SE (AIR.PA).

 Merkel also said Germany and China were ready to sign a deal to abstain from industrial spying.